SDS7695/Twitter_Sentiment_Analysis/README.md

 The metric used for evaluating the performance of classification model would be F1-Score.

 # Solution Details:
 I have used various techniques for Feature Extraction and then applied different Machine Learning Algorithms to categorise the tweets between racist & non-racist.
-Below are the Feature Extraction techniques used:
+Below are the Feature Extraction techniques used:-
 - Bag of Words approach
 - TF-IDF approach
 - Word2Vec Continuous Bag of Words approach